-The first thing you will be able to see in this section is the capability to toggle what you want to be displayed in both the interactive MyEnergy Proposal and PDF Proposal.
+The next thing you will be able to see in this section is the capability to toggle what you want to be displayed in both the interactive MyEnergy Proposal and PDF Proposal.
 For example, you can see here how one of the options affects what is displayed on the MyEnergy page:

 Next is a list of Featured Figures which represent what calculations will be displayed in the proposal.
 To remove figures, simply click the ‘X’ next to the figure you wish to remove.

 To add figures click beneath to bring up a list of all available options.
 Only up to four will be displayed.

 You then have an option to add a Business Video.
 Here you are able to paste a YouTube link in to give your customers a rundown of your business via video.

 By using the drop down under Systems to Include in PDF, you can either choose to include the "Selected" system option in the PDF or to include "All" system options in the PDF.